BodiAugustus/dev_site_2022/README.md

 #54.
 Added admin property to the use account to display admin greeting or guest greeting in ui.
 Setup admin account to TESTING account using adminAddresses.

+#55.
+Hashed the admin address for adminAddresses using keccek256.
+Changed file tree.
+Created new hooks folder inside components and then inside hooks created web3 folder.
+Moved useAccount.js from the web3/hooks into the hooks/web3 folders and then deleted the web3/hooks folders.